prismicio/prismic-gatsby/README.md

 **Suggest an improvement**: [Open an issue][new-issue] explaining your improvement or feature so we can discuss and learn more.

-**Submitting code changes**: For small fixes (1-10 lines), feel free to open a PR with a description of your changes.
+**Submitting code changes**: For small fixes (1-10 lines), feel free to [open a PR][pull-requests] with a description of your changes.
 For large changes, please first [open an issue][new-issue] so we can discuss if and how the changes should be implemented.

 ### A note on how this repository is organized